[Learn Korean I32] -(ㄴ/는)다니(까), -(ㄴ/는)다니까(요), -(ㄴ/는)다고(요)

 Please practice until you can say it smoothly.

-Did you say your kids already eat chili pepper?
+Did you say your kids already eat chili peppers?

 (1)먹다고요 (2)먹는다고요